top of page

 • Move and maneuver quickly in order to avoid danger from errant vehicles.

-• Control signaling devices (such as paddles and flags) in order to provide clear and positive guidance to drivers approaching a temporary traffic control (TTC) zone in frequently changing situations.
+• Control signaling devices (such as paddles and flags) in order to provide clear and positive guidance to drivers approaching a temporary traffic control (TTC) zone.

-• Recognize dangerous traffic situations and warn workers in sufficient time to avoid injury.
+• Recognize dangerous traffic situations and warn workers with sufficient time to avoid injury.

 General Flagger Clothing